Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Moduli space of thimble-flow-thimble configurations

 This subsection is the first stage of the deformation of the parameterized moduli space entering in the construction of the chain homotopy map between $ \Psi \circ \Phi $ and the identity on $HF(H,J)$ in \cite{PSS}.
-The material in the first half of this section is largely taken from section 5.1 \cite {oh-zhu} with slight modifications.
+This is a key step towards in this kind of adiabatic gluing of dimensional-varying moduli spaces in general.
+The material in the first half of this section is largely taken from Section 5.1 \cite{oh-zhu} with some modifications.

-A ``disk-flow-disk" configuration consists of two perturbed $J$-holomorphic discs joined by a gradient flow line between their marked points.
+A ``thimble-flow-thimble" configuration consists of two perturbed $J$ -holomorphic discs joined by a gradient flow line between their marked points.
 In this section we will define the moduli space of such configurations.

 For notation brevity, we just denote

 omitting the Floer datum $(K^{\pm },J^{\pm })$, as long as it does not cause confusion.